castlemock/docker/README.md

 # Castle Mock: Official Docker image

+> [!CAUTION]
+> Castle Mock is no longer maintained and will not receive future updates.
+The repository remains available for reference, but we recommend exploring alternatives for active use.
+Please see **[DEPRECATION](https://github.com/castlemock/castlemock/blob/master/DEPRECATION.md)** for more information.

 ## About

 Castle Mock is a web application that provides the functionality to mock out RESTful APIs and SOAP web services.
 This functionality allows client-side developers to completely mimic a server side behaviour and shape the responses themselves.